IridiumIdentity/iridium/site/docs/2.-Quick-Starts/quickstart-with-angular.md

 ![Login From Client App](../images/click-login.png)

 You should be redirected to your personalized login domain.
-Select “Login With Github”
+Select “Login With GitHub”

 ![Login with GitHub](../images/login-box-with-github.png)